-My aunt and uncle lived in an old farmhouse that had been updated.
-There was an attic with two bedroom spaces, each holding a pair of bunk beds.
+My aunt and uncle’s old farmhouse held an attic with two bedroom spaces, each holding a pair of bunk beds.
 The second-floor held four more bedrooms.
 A living room, kitchen, dining room, and den made up the first floor.
 And there was a basement, the realm of the children.
 The basement had several rooms of bookcases and cabinets and a door to the outside.

 Outside was a wonder.
 A grape arbor and an orchard gave us plenty of room to be rowdy kids running around.